erlevren/erlevren/README.md

 - 🔭 I’m Software Automation Engineer
 - 🌱 I'm working on a project with framework TestNG and Cucumber
-- 🌱 I'm instructor on Selenium, SQL and GitGithub
+- 🌱 I'm instructor on Selenium, SQL/jdbc, Api/Postman and Git/Github
 - 💪 Fun fact: I love coding 💻
 - ⚡ writing blog 🖋️, football ⚽ and playing guitar 🎸.
 - ⏲ What we are doing now: i am writing code 🚀.